Kirra FAQ

 The Kirra objective is to rethink the way we live as individuals, together, in communities and cities.

-We are Science Based - not religious or a cult.
-We support and foster conversation about various religious points of view without judgement or criticism.
 We also acknowledge that mental health is a thing that needs to be nurtured.
-So we are about the Spiritual, Mental and Physical well-being of our community citizens.
+To that end - we are about the Spiritual, Mental and Physical well-being of our community citizens.

 Can I join Kirra?